I Was Hit by a Car: Pedestrian Accidents 101

 Who Is Considered a Pedestrian?

-A pedestrian is defined as a person who is walking, running, or using a wheelchair.
+A pedestrian is a person who walks, runs, or uses a wheelchair.
 Pedestrians can also include people riding non-motorized vehicles such as skateboards, scooters, or roller skates, but they do not normally include those riding the standard bicycle.

 Is a Bicyclist Considered a Pedestrian?